michaelmaxi/AWS-Big-Data/README.md

 **AWS Kinesis Data Analystics** - Data **STREAM** processing allowing for aggregations and filtering.

 ------------------
-**AWS Redshift** - Data warehouse for storing large amounts of transactional data
+**AWS Redshift** - Data warehouse for storing large amounts of transactional data, perfect for an OLAP database used to analyse your data.